Sissela Kyle

-Sissela Maria Kyle (born 17 March 1957, in Örgryte, Gothenburg, Sweden) is a Swedish actress, theater director and comedian.
+Sissela Maria Kyle (born 17 March 1957) is a Swedish actress, theater director and comedian.

 Biography

 Early life

 Sissela Kyle is the daughter of Per Gunnar Kyle and Gunnhild Kyle née Karlson (1921-2016).
 She grew up in Partille outside of Gothenburg.

 During her upbringing she was very interested in theater, and became part of a theater group in Gothenburg.
 After moving away from home in 1976 she started to work as a teacher temp and in 1978 she was accepted in to the Theater School of Stockholm.
 She studied in the same class as Peter Stormare, Jessica Zandén, Maria Johansson and Tomas Norström.

 Career

 Kyle has appeared in numerous theater productions, for several theaters like the Stockholm City Theatre, Royal Dramatic Theatre, Boulevardteatern and Hamburger Börs.
 She early on established herself as a comedian, but also did serious roles in the theater productions Revisorn (1990) and Onkel Vanja (1994).

 Kyle has also appeared in numerous television series like Skärgårdsdoktorn broadcast on SVT, Tjat om mat, Pistvakt, and as a comedian in the comedy show Parlamentet which is broadcast on TV4.
 She has appeared in the Sveriges Radio show Spanarna several times over the years.

 Kyle has also presented her own episode of Sommar i P1 on Sveriges Radio telling about her life in 1994, 2000, 2005 and 2019.
 Kyle has presented the annual film gala Guldbaggen several times.

 Kyle has acted in films like Livet är en schlager (2000) and the comedy film Kopps (2003).

 In 2011, Kyle made her debut as director for theater when she directed Alan Ayckbourn's Vänner (Absent Friends) at the Stockholm City Theatre.
 She has also directed Carin Mannheimer's I sista minuten and Chris Lee's Det kan du drömma om Hilda, also at the Stockholm City Theatre.

 In later years she has had a leading role in the SVT drama series Fröken Frimans krig as Dagmar Friman.